MrDolev/lab-go/text/README.md

 This code is not intended to be an official library, but only to compare existing implementations on text similarity to analyse performance and accuracy between different libraries.

-The library used to check beanchmark and accuracy are;
+The library used to check benchmark and accuracy are;
 - [matchr][github-matchr]
 - [smetrics][github-smetrics]